google/alioth/docs/coco.md

 # Confidential Compute (coco)

-Alioth supports booting confidential guests on the following platforms:
+Alioth supports booting confidential guests on the following platforms,

 - AMD-SEV [^sev]

+  The implementation takes QEMU [^qemu] as a reference.

+> [!IMPORTANT]
+>
+> Alioth confidential VMs should be used in testing environments only since the
+> code base has not gone through any serious security reviews.

 ## AMD-SEV guest with Oak/Stage0 firmware

-WARNING: the current implementation takes QEMU [^qemu] as a reference and should be used in testing environments only.

 To launch an SEV guest,